roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 Launching *SangerContig* Shiny app
 +++++++++++++++++++++++++++++++++++

 We create an interactive local Shiny app for users to go into each *SangerRead* in *SangerContig* instance.
 Users only need to run one function, :code:`launchApp`, with previously created instance as input and the *SangerContig* Shiny app will pop up.
-Here, we will go through pages in the two levels, *SangerRead* and *SangerContig* pages.
+Here, we will go through *SangerRead* and *SangerContig* pages.

 .. code-block:: R